 Much like all other horse racing betting odds, the Belmont Stakes offers the full range of betting punters would expect to see at any horse racing track meet.
 The types of bets bettors will find are:

-The odds for the Belmont Stakes are similar to other Triple Crown betting markets, but the sheer volume of bettors interesting in the event makes it easy to justify the Belmont Stakes odds betting.
+The odds for the Belmont Stakes are similar to other Triple Crown betting markets, but the sheer volume of bettors interesting in the event makes Belmont Stakes betting an excellent opportunity every year.

 More recently we saw Justify and American Pharoah winning the Triple Crown in 2018 and 2015, respectively.
 They both hailed from the barn of trainer Bob Baffert, who is the leading active winner of Triple Crown races.